-Comparison between TCP/IP and OSI models are very important because protocols that make up the TCP IP protocol suite can also be described in terms of the OSI reference model.
-Network access layer and Application layer of the TCP IP models further divided In the OSI model describe discrete functions that must occur at these layers.
+- Comparison between TCP/IP and OSI models is very important because protocols that make up the TCP IP protocol suite can also be described in terms of the OSI reference model.
+The network access layer and Application layer of the TCP IP models are further divided the OSI model describes discrete functions that must occur at these layers.
 Both models are widely used networking models for communication.
-The important difference between both is that OSI is a conceptual model which is not practically used for communication, whereas, TCP IP is used; for establishing a connection and communicating through the network.
+The important difference between both is that OSI is a conceptual model that is not practically used for communication, whereas, TCP IP is used; for establishing a connection and communicating through the network.

 Network Layer of OSI and Internet Layer of TCP/IP Model

 The network layer maps directly to the TCP/IP Internet layer.
 This layer explains protocols that address and route messages from end to end an internetwork.

 The transport layer maps directly to the TCP IP Transport layer.
 This layer explains general services and functions that give ordered and reliable delivery of data between source and destination hosts.